wp-plugins/responsive-admin-maintenance-pro/readme.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Search for 'Responsive Admin Maintenance Pro With Countdown'
 3. Click 'Install Now'
-4. Activate the plugin on the Plugin settings page
+4. Activate the plugin on the Plugins settings page

 = Uploading in WordPress Dashboard =